frappe/frappe_io/frappe_io/www/charts/docs/contributing.md

 Most of the ground-level logic code is segregated into the utils modules `src/js/utils/`.

 If you wish to use an arbitrary constant value for a specific measure, color, ratio etc., check `src/js/utils/constants.js` and register the value to be used.

+## Contributors

+Thanks goes to [these wonderful](https://github.com/frappe/charts/graphs/contributors) people for their contributions